Leeds United F.C.: 2010–2020: Return to the Championship

-On 7 January 2014, Leeds United's managing director David Haigh was involved in Sport Capital, a consortium involving the managing director of Leeds United's main sponsors, Enterprise Insurance, Andrew Flowers.
-Sports Capital came close to completing a transaction with GFH Capital that would have given them a 75% stake in the business.
+On 7 January 2014, Sport Capital came close to completing a transaction with GFH Capital that would have given them a 75% stake in the business.
 On 30 January, Sport Capital's takeover collapsed due to a lack of "financial backing".
 Haigh released a statement conceding that it was unable to complete a deal despite two months ago agreeing to purchase a 75% stake in the club from the owners Gulf Finance House.
-Haigh said he and Sport Capital had "injected substantial sums into the club to ensure its viability" but earlier in the week fellow consortium member Andrew Flowers, the managing director of Leeds' shirt sponsor Enterprise Insurance, stated that GFH had "breached their covenant with us" after inviting a rival bid from Massimo Cellino, the president of the Serie A club Cagliari Calcio.
+Haigh said he and Sport Capital had "injected substantial sums into the club to ensure its viability" but earlier in the week fellow consortium member Andrew Flowers, the managing director of Leeds' shirt sponsor Enterprise Insurance, stated that GFH had "breached their covenant with us" after inviting a rival bid from Massimo Cellino, the president of Serie A side Cagliari Calcio.
 Haigh's statement read:

 On 31 January 2014, under controversial circumstances, it was reported that manager Brian McDermott had been removed from his position as the club's manager following a string of poor results, while the controversy surrounding the club was resolved.
-New club captain Ross McCormack expressed his support for the former manager.
-By 3 February the BBC was reporting that McDermott had been called by a lawyer representing Massimo Cellino "and told he had been relieved of his duties".
+Ross McCormack expressed his support for the former manager.
+By 3 February, the BBC was reporting that McDermott had been called by a lawyer representing Massimo Cellino "and told he had been relieved of his duties".
 However, Cellino still did not own the club, as the Football League had not yet approved his purchase, so neither he nor his lawyer could dismiss the manager.
 McDermott, therefore, remained in his post.

-After weeks of speculation regarding the purchase of Leeds United, on 7 February 2014, Leeds United had announced that they had exchanged contracts for the sale of Leeds to Cellino's family consortium Eleonora Sport Ltd. The deal saw the Cellino family acquire a 75% ownership of the club, subject to Football League Approval.

-At its meeting on 23 March 2014, the board of the Football League decided unanimously that Cellino's conviction by an Italian court meant that he did not meet its owners and directors test, so could not take over Leeds United.
+On 7 February, Leeds announced that they had exchanged contracts for the sale of the club to Cellino's family consortium Eleonora Sport Ltd. The deal saw the Cellino family acquire a 75% ownership of the club, subject to Football League Approval.
+On 23 March, the board of the Football League decided unanimously that Cellino's conviction by an Italian court meant that he did not meet it’s owners and directors test, so he could not take over.
 In the backdrop of Cellino's takeover, Leeds suffered an appalling second half of the season, dropping from the play-off places to the fringes of the relegation battle.
-In the end, the weak performances of the teams below Leeds meant that they were never in any real danger of going down, and a late run of wins put survival beyond doubt well before the end of the season.
-However, McDermott still resigned his position a few weeks after the season ended.
+In the end, the weak performances of the teams below meant that they were never in any real danger of going down, and a late run of wins put survival beyond doubt well before the end of the season.
+However, McDermott resigned as manager on 30 May 2014.